 If you can get your hands on a cube fridge, we suggest using that - make sure that no food is stored in there as paste is toxic and it gets everywhere.
 If you don't have space for a cube fridge (like us) here are two solutions we found.

 If you have a single tub of paste, you can use $20 "desktop coke can" coolers.
-I picked up one from thinkgeek but you can find them at a few places.
+Also mini insulin coolers might be an alternative.

 Once we started having more than one tub, and also syringes for touch-up/dispensing we had to upgrade from the mini-can fridge.
 Usually people get a mini cube fridge but we don't have a lot of space, and also we determined that the power usage of a larger peltier-based fridge was less than the smallest cube fridge.

 You can find 12V camping fridges at most appliance stores.
 It draws about 60W and has a temp display on the front.
 It tends to keep stuff inside at 45 degrees F or so which is perfect for us.